cutieshy/darkmini/README.md

-# darkmini
+## cutieshy/darkmini

-## Dark theme for rEFInd
+### A minimalist dark theme for rEFInd

-I reccomend creating a `/boot/EFI/refind/theme` folder and then moving the contents of this repo excluding the `README.md`.
+I recomend creating a `/boot/EFI/refind/theme` folder and then moving the contents of this repo excluding the `README.md`.
 After that it's as simple as adding ```include theme/theme.conf``` anywhere inside your refind.conf.
 ```
 sudo su
 mkdir /boot/EFI/refind/theme